Razeer123/iOS-Apps/README.md

 # My iOS Apps 📱

 This repository stores all iOS apps that I've written at the beginning of my journey with Swift and SwiftUI framework.
 Every folder here is a whole different project which was either fully created by myself or came from Hacking with Swift website.
-It's explicitly states which app was written from beginning to the end by me.
-Each project tries to show different module (or combination of modules) from SwiftUI framework in action.
+It's explicitly stated which app was written from the beginning to the end by me.
+Each project tries to show a different module (or combination of modules) from SwiftUI framework in action.

 # Projects 👨‍💻